Access to Art and Design

 Some universities will also require you to have GCSE Maths grade C or grade 4 or above before applying; this will mean you will need to complete this before starting the Access Diploma.
 Please check this before applying to the Access diploma.

 The Art and Design Department has eighteen art studios, a Print workshop, a Ceramics workshop, a 3D workshop, Photographic darkrooms, Photoshop and PremierPro software on PCs.
 You will also have access to the College Learning Centres.
 There are Learning Lounges specifically for Access to Higher Education and Higher Education students.

 - Additional Costs

 As well as the course fees, applicants need to factor in food, travel, books and stationery and printing costs.
-Applications for our college Learner Support Fund or the Bursary Fund are advisable for applicants who know that they may struggle financially.
-There will also be UCAS fees and a college materials fee of £30.
+Applications for our College Learner Support Fund or the Bursary Fund are advisable for applicants who know that they may struggle financially.
+There will also be UCAS fees, you will need to buy several large sketchbooks.

 Please be aware that there are no car parking facilities at Exeter College city centre sites, but public car parks are available across the city.

 If you have questions or would like to speak to someone, our team of Customer Service Advisers can help answer your questions or direct your enquiry to the correct team.